 Beyond Meat is an American food and beverage company that specializes in plant-based meat.
 That is to say, the firm is famous for manufacturing traditional meat-based food products without using meat.
 Instead, all ingredients are 100% plant-based.
 Although this might sound like just another vegetarian/vegan project, the magnitude in which Beyond Meat has grown since its launch speaks for itself.

-Put simply, the quality and taste of its products are arguably unrivalled in this particular niche of the consumer food market.
+Put simply, the quality and taste of its products are arguably unrivaled in this particular niche of the consumer food market.
 Most importantly, the underlying technologies that are used by their firm ensure that popular food products like burgers, sausages, and beef taste “just like meat”.

 None of its products contains antibodies, hormones, or cholesterol, either.
 This opens up a whole new marketplace for those seeking foods that would other be bad for one’s diet.
 In the world’s of Beyond Meat itself – this could well and truly be the “future of food”.